rotundasoftware/steamer/README.md

 #### `boat.add( itemsByContainer )`

 Adds items to the boat's manifest. `itemsByContainer` is a hash of items to add, keyed by container name.
 The boat calls the `add` method on each container with the supplied item for that container.
-(Therefore it is ultimately the container that determines how to add the item to its own manifest).
+(Therefore it is ultimately the container that determines how to add its item to its own manifest).
 Keys that do not correspond to any container are treated as "bulk cargo", meaning they are passed through to the client without transformation.

 #### `boat.reset()`